June 8, 2017

 Relational database management systems (RDBMSs) have had a dominant role in data warehousing for the last 20+ years.
 Many software architectures, modelling techniques, organizations’ hardware and software investments, RDBMS and Business Intelligence (BI) vendors’ wellbeing and peoples’ skills and careers have been based on that fact.
 Now things are changing.
 The world of Data Warehousing and Analytics is getting more complex – due to the demands of Big Data and the emergence of new technologies, such as the Hadoop framework.
 However, it is important to say that these new technologies should be seen as complementary to existing and future RDBMS investments.

 In his Harvard Business Review article “Preparing for Analytics 3.0” Tom Davenport talks about Analytics 3.0.
-He characterizes traditional BI and reporting applications (on RDBMSs) as Analytics 1.0, the analysis of large, fast moving, external, and unstructured data from new data ...
+He characterizes traditional BI and reporting applications (on RDBMSs) as Analytics 1.0, the analysis of large, fast moving, external, and unstructured data from new data sources (on Hadoop and NoSQL) as Analytics ...